osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 ## Credential storage

-After you start [!include[interface](../includes/product-short.md)], the credentials that it uses for authentication with PI components and data sources are listed in [Windows Credential Manager](https://support.microsoft.com/en-us/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).
+After you start [!include[interface](../includes/product-short.md)], the credentials that it uses for authentication with PI components and data sources are listed in [Windows Credential Manager](https://support.microsoft.com/en-us/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).<!-- TU: The title of this link is slightly misleading -->

 The following table lists credentials for [!include[interface](../includes/product-short.md)]: